m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

      |    3    | 44 to 64 |
      |    4    | 65 to 85 |

-   - If you are a team of five...
+   - If you are a team of five, distribute the labor as follows.

      | Student |  Essays  |
      | :-----: | :------: |